abhitopia/abhitopia.github.com/docs/TensorAlgebra/Chap1.md

     * So on for rank 3, 4, ...

     !!! failure "This definition is incorrect"
-        Because Tensors can be represented as multi-dimensional arrays.
-However, tensors as concept is much more than just bunch of numbers.
+        Because while, ^^Tensors can be represented as multi-dimensional arrays^^, tensors as concept are much more than just bunch of numbers.
 While calling multidimensional arrays tensor is generally accepted in Machine Learning community, it is not strictly correct.
 Tensors have geometrical meaning which is not apparent in this definition.

-To be continued...
+2. **Tensor is an object that is ^^invariant^^ under a ^^change of coordinates^^**.
+Under this definition, Tensors as object do not change when viewed from different coordinate system.
+As the choice of coordinate system changes (say Castersian to Polar), the representation of the same tensor in terms of the coordinate **does** change, however.
+The change is predictible allowing us to go back and forth from one coordinate system to another using known transformation rules.